Kingminer7/server-api/README.md

 - [GD Noxi](https://www.youtube.com/channel/UCdZjMv0DCgkFQz_lklsYYJw): Fix for NCS Music

 ## Usage (Developer)
+### Put this in your mod files if you want an optional dependency.
 Servers are returned as a struct with 3 values: url, prio, and id.<br/>
 `server.url` is the actual server url, `server.priority` is the server priority, and `server.id` is the id used internally by Server API.<br/>
 ### Getting the server currently in use